luije87/documentation/application_labels.rst

 Bulk Labelling
 ##############

 Bulk labelling is an efficient way to label multiple items at once.
 The bulk labelling option is available as a bulk action.
-For more information on bulk actions, please see the :ref:`bulk actions page <application_bulk_actions>`
+For more information on bulk actions, please see the :ref:`bulk actions page <application_bulk_actions>`.

 Label Types
 -----------